ztbrown/Porter/README.md

 Porter
 ======
-Porter is a simple web server written in C for educational purposes.
-This web server runs on GNU/Linux.
+Porter is a simple web server written in C. This web server runs on GNU/Linux.

 ## What is it?
 This web server is far from complete.
 The plan is to modularize [GoHttp](https://github.com/fekberg/GoHttp), write tests, add features and eventually produce a small library that can be included in future projects.